From small lifestyle changes to large-scale policy interventions, discover 11 actionable solutions to air pollution that can make a huge difference.

 6. Alternative Fuel Vehicles: Futuristic Solutions to Air Pollution

 The transportation of the future is here now, and it is powered by electricity, hydrogen and other clean fuels.
 These vehicles produce less — or no — harmful emissions compared to traditional gasoline and diesel-powered vehicles.
-Learn about the pros and cons of electric vehicles by reading our guide, How Do Electric Cars Work?
-The Inner Workings Explained.
+Learn about the pros and cons of electric vehicles in our guides, How Do Electric Cars Work?
+The Inner Workings Explained and E-Mobility Pros and Cons: The Benefits and Challenges of Electric Vehicles.

 Using alternative fuel vehicles for personal and public transportation can significantly lower air pollution, harmful airborne particulates and smog.